Elbow dysplasia and related conditions

-Radiographs are taken of both elbows, because the elbow is so complex we usually arrange for a CT scan to confirm subtle changes and the information from the CT scan provides assistance in determining whether further surgery is required and if so to be able to accurately plan for that surgery.
+Radiographs may have been taken of both elbows, because the elbow is so complex we usually perform a CT scan to confirm subtle changes and the information from the CT scan provides assistance in determining whether further surgery is required and if so to be able to accurately plan for that surgery.
 However it is important to remember that no one diagnostic tool will give all the information required and so each part of the process should be seen as a part of a complete process to make a diagnosis, determine the extent of the problem and plan for managing the problem.

 Finally to provide a complete evaluation the cartilage of the joint can be examined by arthroscopy, this is usually done at the same time as addressing the condition directly but the arthroscopic procedure should be seen as both a final diagnostic procedure and hopefully a therapeutic procedure.